Integrating Counterfactual Simulations with Language Models for Explaining Multi-Agent Behaviour: Agentic Explanations via Interrogative Simulations

+We call \textit{verbalisation}, and write \texttt{verbalise}($\cdot$), the process of converting into text the various representations of a POSG for the LLM.
+For AXIS, we may verbalise the observation sequences ($V_o$), the options ($V_m$), and the reward signal ($V_r$), as well as optionally the static environment elements and metadata ($V_{env}$), We refer to these objects as \emph{context features} (or features), because the verbalised objects are used to provide context to the LLM.

+To obtain $V_o$, we convert $o^\varepsilon_{1:\tau}$ to the textual representations of the state and action vectors in the observations as provided by our programming language, noting that for complex state spaces or very long sequences, state filtering~\cite{albrecht2016exploiting} or state abstraction~\cite{abel2018stateAbstraction,gyevnar2024causal} may be necessary to produce useful observation verbalisations.
+In addition, to get $V_m$, we \texttt{wrap} the joint action sequence $a_{1:\tau}$ to options and use their associated names and start and end time steps.
+For verbalising rewards $V_r$, we calculate the cumulative reward $R^\varepsilon(s_{1:n})$, and if available, decompose it to reward components $\vec{R}^i(s_{1:n})$.
+An example for each verbalisation element is given in Appendix~A.

-\paragraph{Prompt Templates} We define five prompt templates, \texttt{system}, \texttt{context}, \texttt{interrogation}, \texttt{explanation}, and \texttt{final} prompts, to dynamically create LLM prompts.
-Each template contains a number of placeholders, e.g. for the simulation results or the user prompt, which are replaced with the appropriate strings during runtime.
-The complete text of templates is given in Appendix C.
+Finally, we define five LLM prompt templates, \texttt{system}, \texttt{context}, \texttt{interrogation}, \texttt{explanation}, and \texttt{final}, to dynamically create prompts from verbalisation.
+Each template contains a number of placeholders, e.g. for the verbalised observations or the user prompt, which are replaced with the appropriate strings during runtime.
+The complete text of AXIS templates is given in Appendix~B.

-\paragraph{AXIS Algorithm} \Cref{alg:axs-explanation} starts when a user prompts AXIS for an explanation regarding the actions of an ego agent $\varepsilon$.
-We write $p_u$ for the user prompt with $p_u.t$ denoting the time of prompting and $p_u.\varepsilon$ denoting the ego agent.
-AXIS then retrieves the ego observation sequence $o^\varepsilon_{1:t}$ from observation memory and clears the episodic memory.
-The joint action sequence $a_{1:t}$ of observable agents is also extracted from these observations.
-The \textsc{\texttt{VerbaliseContext}} function is called to verbalise the retrieved information into the verbalised observations $V_o$ and the verbalised macro actions $V_m$.
-The \texttt{context} template is filled using the verbalised information along with $p_u$.
+\paragraph{AXIS Algorithm} The pseudocode of AXIS is given in~\cref{alg:axis}.
+AXIS starts when a user prompts it for an action explanation regarding the actions of an agent $\varepsilon$.
+We write $p_u$ for the natural language user question, with $t$ denoting the time of prompting and $\varepsilon$ denoting the queried agent.
+AXIS then resets its prompt history $H$ and calls the \textsc{VerbaliseContext} function to obtain the verbalised observations and options.
+A \texttt{context} template is filled using the verbalised information along with $p_u$ and added to $H$.

+The core of~\cref{alg:axis} is a multi-round interrogation and synthesis process that runs for up to $N_{\max}$ rounds.
+During each round $N$, an \texttt{interrogation} template is filled based on $p_u$.
+The LLM is then prompted to generate an interrogation prompt $p$ based on $H$.
+If $p$ is \texttt{DONE}, the loop terminates, which allows the LLM to stop the action explanation generation process early.
+Otherwise, a simulation is run with $\widehat{T}$ based on the interrogation query, producing new states $s_{\tau:n}$, actions $a_{\tau:n}$, and rewards $r^\varepsilon = R^\varepsilon(s_{\tau:n})$.